Karl Sealy

-Karl Sealy (1922-1993) was a teacher, chess player, poet and short story writer from Barbados.
+Karl Sealy (1922-1993) was a Barbadian teacher, chess player, poet and short story writer.
 Edward Baugh called him "one of the finest, most compelling West Indian writers of prose fiction".

 From 1945 to 1965 Sealy contributed 20 short stories to BIM, the Barbadian little magazine.
 His short story 'The Pieces of Silver' has been on the English GCE syllabus.